VAT Invoice vs Regular Invoice: Key Differences

 - Wrong Entity Billing: Invoices addressed to "The Group" instead of the specific legal entity holding the VAT registration will be rejected for deduction.

 - Modification of Issued Invoices: You cannot simply "edit" a sent invoice.
 You must issue a Credit Note to cancel the original and issue a new corrected invoice.
+See our Credit Memo Guide for proper procedures.

-8. Digital Services: OSS & IOSS
+Digital Services VAT: OSS & IOSS Explained

 For B2C sales of digital services (SaaS, e-books, streaming) in the EU, the "Place of Supply" is the consumer's location.